valevo/SABIO/plan.md

  - professional seeks quantified characteristic
  - end user is unsure about a certain case of language use
  - end user requires context to a specific statement

+### Dimensions of Bias

+For now, while we're in the development phase and because of the ubiquitous nature of bias, we can't really talk about concrete programs (and it wouldn't make much sense IMO).
+Since the discussion has to stay rather abstract, it is useful to identify some dimensions of such programs (dimensions 'they live in'):

+Note: At least for the MVP, we consider as 'data' the collection of the museum, including its specialised thesaurus.
+As a linked data set of descriptions, it consists of graph-like structures that describe objects' properties as text.
+That is, in brief, we are working on linked data on the one hand and linguistic data (i.e. text) on the other, and potentially on their interaction.

+ 1. 'level of bias': the level of the data that the focus is on; that is: type and representation of the input to the algorithms; words, word pairs, sentences, sets of sentences, word embeddings, graph nodes, graph relations, sets of graph relations, subsets of graphs, ...
+ 2. algorithms: the actual specific choice of the algorithm; how powerful it is,
+ 3. the 'social' dimension: the aspects of bias that captured; gender, race, offensive, positive, etc